tcnksm/gcli/README.md

 ```bash
 $ gcli design [options] NAME
 ```
 You must provides project name (`NAME`).
 In option, you can set subcommand or flag it has and its description.
-You can alos set your favorite [CLI framework](#frameworks) there.
+You can also set your favorite [CLI framework](#frameworks) there.
 You can edit these values in design file later.

 Then, edit design file by your favorite `$EDITOR`.